eduuh/eduuh-tech-blog/data/blog/dotnet/dependecyInjection.md

   </div>
 </div>

-A dependency is an object that another object depends on.
-Examine the above **ItemsController** class which depends on **InMemoryRepository** class.
+Examining the above **ItemsController** class which depends on **InMemoryRepository** class.
 A class can create an instance making this case **InMemoryRepository** the dependecy of the **ItemsController** class.
 This is a direct dependecy which result to some problems.

 1. To replace the **InMemoryRepository** with a different implementation, the **ItemsController** class must be modified.
 2. If **InMemoryRepository** has dependecies, they must also be configured by the Controller.
 In a large project with multiple classes depending on the **InMemoryRepository** dependency, the configuration code becomes scattered across the app.